55 Parent Reviews for Cathedral Catholic High School

 Business and Technology, Phys Ed

 *The resources listed are programs that the institution is staffed to support.
 Staffing for a program does not guarantee that it will be offered.
 This content is provided by the institution and may be incomplete.
 The institution may offer programs not listed here.
 Please contact the school directly for additional details.

 Homes for sale near Cathedral Catholic High School

 San Diego schools — Cathedral Catholic High School is located at 5555 Del Mar Heights Rd, San Diego CA 92130.
-5555 Del Mar Heights Rd is in the Carmel Valley neighborhood and 92130 ZIP code in San Diego, CA The school district for Cathedral Catholic High School is the Diocese Of San Diego Education Office.
+5555 Del Mar Heights Rd is in the 92130 ZIP code in San Diego, CA The school district for Cathedral Catholic High School is the Diocese Of San Diego.
 Cathedral Catholic High School is a Catholic school that serves grade levels 9 - 12.